Southern border braces for a migrant surge with Title 42 set to expire this week | KRDO

 “We have a plan.
 We are executing on that plan.”

+Brownsville began seeing a spike about a week and a half ago, according to Sergio Cordova, a founder of the non-profit organization Team Brownsville.

+The organization has been receiving about 1,000 migrants a day at its center, Cordova said.
+And while many quickly move on to their next destinations, dozens have slept on the streets over the last week.

-With many communities already on high alert as they deal with an influx of migrants, a driver plowed into a group of people outside a shelter housing migrants in Brownsville on Sunday, killing eight people, including several immigrants.
+Brownsville is also where a driver plowed into a group of people Sunday outside a shelter housing migrants, killing eight, including several immigrants.
 It was unclear whether the crash was intentional.

 That’s in addition to an estimated 330 migrants staying inside the shelters.